appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ---
 description: >-
-  Multiselect widget reference
+  MultiSelect widget reference
 ---

-# Multiselect
+# MultiSelect

-This page explains how to use a Multiselect widget to allow users to select multiple options from a given list.
+This page explains how to use a MultiSelect widget to allow users to select multiple options from a given list.

 ## Content properties